Elon Musk Says He Has 'Verbal' OK To Build N.Y.-D.C. Hyperloop

 Just received verbal govt approval for The Boring Company to build an underground NY-Phil-Balt-DC Hyperloop.
 NY-DC in 29 mins.— Elon Musk (@elonmusk) July 20, 2017

-We're seeking more details from Musk and his companies that are involved in the Hyperloop project — from the vehicle unit to the Boring Company, which would dig the tunnels.
+We're seeking more details from Musk and his companies that are involved in the Hyperloop project — from the vehicle unit to the Boring Co., which would dig the tunnels.
 He did not specify, for instance, which agency had given its approval or when construction might begin.

 Engineers who are working on the project have the goal of sending pods through a tube at speeds of more than 700 mph, using magnetic levitation and an electric motor in a vacuum environment.